joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 ---

 I have been thinking about running local or API-hosted open source models for a while now.
 The price point has become genuinely attractive, so I decided to zero in on a few contenders and compare them head-to-head.
-The four models I am looking at are **GLM-5** (Zhipu AI), **Kimi K2.5** (Moonshot AI), **MiniMax-M2.5**, and **Qwen3.5 397B A17B** (Alibaba).
-All four are Chinese-lab models, which says something about where a lot of the open source momentum is right now.
+The five models I am looking at are **GLM-5** (Zhipu AI), **Kimi K2.5** (Moonshot AI), **MiniMax-M2.5**, **Qwen3.5 397B A17B** (Alibaba), and **DeepSeek V3.2** (DeepSeek AI).
+All five are Chinese-lab models, which says something about where a lot of the open source momentum is right now.

 Throughout this post, I only consider the **thinking/reasoning variants** of all models.
 Where data for a non-thinking variant is referenced for comparison purposes, it is explicitly noted as *(non-thinking)* in context.
 For Claude, both the non-thinking and the adaptive reasoning (max) variants share the same per-token price -- the distinction matters for verbosity and total cost, not the rate itself.

 This post is intentionally approximate and high-level.
 The numbers and charts come from [Artificial Analysis](https://artificialanalysis.ai), which tracks live benchmark results and pricing across hundreds of models and providers.
 For precise, up-to-date data and methodology, I recommend going there directly.

-The short version: GLM-5 is the most well-rounded, Kimi K2.5 is the strongest pure coder, and the speed gap between the two is something you need to factor in.
+The short version: GLM-5 is the most well-rounded, Kimi K2.5 is the strongest pure coder, and DeepSeek V3.2 is the dark horse -- competitive intelligence at a price that undercuts everything else by a wide margin.
 Let me go through each dimension.

 ---